We’re about to make a little history here at MayorsManor, hope everyone is ready.

 Despite scoring 50 goals that season, he isn’t a 50-goal scorer.
 Amadio plays a two-way game.
 Yet, as he becomes more comfortable with his defensive responsibilities as a pro, he lets his offensive side start to shine through.
 He has ability, no doubt.
 His biggest challenge will be to do it consistently.
 He’s come a long way in his first two seasons, with plenty of room still to grow.
 For example, he needs to get stronger, which will help his skating.
 He can make plays, as he often showed playing with Matt Moulson down in Ontario (the two had great chemistry, and Moulson helped him with the transition into becoming a pro player).
 Amadio still needs to work on his face offs and it remains to be seen where he will ultimately end up.

 If Adrian Kempe is the 3C in Los Angeles, that moves Amadio down do a 4C.
 If Kempe is on the wing, Amadio could slot in at the 3C – until Austin Wagner comes along to push for that job (see earlier report here).
 Finally, Amadio is a nice guy.
 He would benefit from being a bit pushier, not in a rude way though.
-He just doesn’t benefit as much from being so happy to be there; he need to push harder to make his own spot on the team.
+It’s more about advancing beyond finding satisfaction in just being there; he needs to push harder to make his own spot on the team.

 4a.
 JONNY BRODZINSKI: Forward, Los Angeles Kings (5th round pick in 2013, OHL)